2019 Annual Scientific Meeting

 Conference Learning Objectives

-Discuss and learn cutting edge treatments, as they apply to the entire treatment team, for individuals with spinal cord injury and their families.
+- Discuss cutting edge treatments, as they apply to the entire treatment team, for individuals with spinal cord injury.

-Incorporate evidence-based research outcomes into the care of patients and their families
+- Explain how to incorporate evidence-based research outcomes into the care of patients and their families.

-Network with and learn from clinicians and researchers from other disciplines in order to better understand more comprehensive and effective treatment strategies for individuals with spinal cord injury and their families.
+- Discuss with other clinicians and researchers from other disciplines in order to better describe more comprehensive and effective treatment.

 Individuals requesting accommodation under the Americans with Disabilities Act (ADA) or any other special needs should contact ASIA at least 48 hours prior to the event at (804) 565-6396 (voice/TTY)